nturley/intro2vivado/README.md

 ```
 vivado -mode batch -source build.tcl
 ```
-You should see a bunch of noise rain down from the console as it compiles the design but assuming you didn't mess anything up, then it should've spit out a bitfile named `blinky.bit`.
+You should see a bunch of noise rain down from the console as it compiles the design but assuming you didn't mess anything up, then it should've eventually said something like: `INFO: [Vivado 12-1842] Bitgen Completed Successfully.` and spit out a bitfile named `blinky.bit`.
 Then we need to send the bitfile to the FPGA.

 ## Downloading the bitfile
 For Vivado's hardware manager, I'd probably recommend doing this from GUI mode the first time.
 If you launch Vivado in GUI mode, there's a big friendly buton for "Open Hardware Manager".
 Give that a click.
 One of the neat things about Vivado is that it displays what TCL commands you are executing when you push a button.
 I like to follow along with what buttons I'm clicking to see what Vivado is doing.
 It's also nice because it makes it easier to copy these commands and execute them in TCL scripts.
 By clicking that button, you should've executed `open_hw`.
 At this point, we make sure our FPGA is connected to the computer, it's in JTAG mode, and powered on correctly, and the drivers installed correctly.